Esri/public-transit-tools/transit-network-analysis-tools/unittests/unittests_README.txt

 The unit tests use data and from the Network Analyst\Tutorial\PublicTransit\CincinnatiTransitNetwork.gdb geodatabase from the ArcGIS Pro Network Analyst tutorial data.
 Download the data from https://links.esri.com/NetworkAnalyst/TutorialData/Pro.
 Extract the zip file and copy CincinnatiTransitNetwork.gdb to the TestInput folder.

+The AnalysisHelpers test also requires valid values for a test portal with network analysis services in the portal_credentials.py file.